SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/4-payments/content.md

 ## Task: Inspect a Payment Transaction

+Let's get a transaction from the Indexer to take a closer look at it.

-Use the `AlgorandClient` to fetch an Algo payment transaction from the chain:
+Use the `AlgorandClient` to fetch an old Algo payment transaction from the chain:

 ```ts add={2,3}
 export async function getTransactionFromIndexer(txID: string) {